ben-blazado/CarND-Traffic-Sign-Classifier-Project/writeup.md

 #### Normalizing Image Data

-"A guiding principle in developing the model architecture is for the inputs to have a mean of 0.0 (zero) and have equal variance" (see [Normalized Inputs and Initialization](https://youtu.be/WaHQ9-UXIIg?t=22)).
+A guiding principle in developing the model architecture is for the inputs to have a mean of 0.0 (zero) and have equal variance (see video [Normalized Inputs and Initialization](https://youtu.be/WaHQ9-UXIIg?t=22)).
 This makes it easier for the Tensorflow optimizer to discover appropriate parameters (weights and biases) during training.
-The `function RGB_to_norm()` is applied to normalize the images:
+The function `RGB_to_norm()` is applied to normalize the images:

 ```python
 def RGB_to_norm(img):